Discover the Meaning of the Turkish Evil Eye

 Beyond its protective properties, the Turkish eye has become a popular fashion accessory.
 It adorns bracelets, necklaces, earrings, and other items, blending traditional beliefs with contemporary style.
 This transformation from a simple amulet to a fashion statement highlights its enduring appeal and cultural significance

-History of the Turkish Eye
+History of the Turkish Evil Eye

 Origins in Ancient Civilizations